 We'd love to share some stories of how you and your church engage in prayer.

-Some ideas from churches in our movement:
+Here are some ideas from churches in our movement.

-Prayer walking in pairs or small groups in your community, praying as you walk, following the leading of Holy Spirit in what to pray.
+In pairs or small groups in your community, praying as you walk, following the leading of Holy Spirit in what to pray.

 A prayer team that gathers weekly to pray for their pastor and eldership.